BE PART OF THE SEA CHANGE

 We ensured only non-endangered fish are sold and served at Selfridges and began producing the fish guide, which helps customers to navigate away from endangered fish.

 We also helped to create the Marine Reserves Coalition and raised money to develop the 50-hectare Selfridges Marine Reserve in the Philippines.

 THE PROJECT OCEAN EXHIBITION AND WATER BAR

-Curated by Jane Withers in the Ultralounge on LG at Selfridges London, the exhibition brings together works by designers and artists, including Studio Swine, Andrew Friend, Nick Wood and Alice Dunseath, which shed light on the plastic problem and propose alternative futures.
+From July to September 2015, The Ultralounge at Selfridges London was transformed into an exhibition curated by Jane Withers.
+The exhibition brought together works by designers and artists, including Studio Swine, Andrew Friend, Nick Wood and Alice Dunseath, which shed light on the plastic problem and propose alternative futures.

-At The Water Bar, Arabeschi di Latte reconsiders the everyday ritual of water drinking, inviting us to imagine life without the plastic water bottle.
-You can also visit the Sea Change Drinking Fountain in the Foodhall to refill your water vessel.
+At The Water Bar, Arabeschi di Latte reconsidered the everyday ritual of water drinking, inviting us to imagine life without the plastic water bottle.

-Together these experiences and exhibits aim to show how, through reconsidering how we use and abuse plastic, we can all be part of the sea change.
+Together these experiences and exhibits aimed to show how, through reconsidering how we use and abuse plastic, we can all be part of the sea change.

 "We make the weight of every man, woman and child on earth in plastic every year.
 Can you imagine if we recovered that and reused it?"

 Captain Charles J. Moore, Oceanographer and transatlantic sailor who discovered the Great Pacific Garbage Patch in 1997.

 A SEA OF CHANGE